ryane/ryaneschinger.com/content/articles/2017-05-01-kubernetes-external-dns-ingress.md

 optinbutton: "Sign up now!"
 ---

-TODO: add noscript blocks
-TODO: replace immutablecorp.com

-For every ingress resource we add, we want to have a DNS record registered in Route 53 as well as having an SSL certifcate generated.

-Automatic DNS registration and SSL certificate generation for

 ## ExternalDNS

-[ExternalDNS]() is a relatively new project that makes Kubernetes Ingresses and Services available
+[ExternalDNS](https://github.com/kubernetes-incubator/external-dns) is a relatively new [Kubernetes Incubator](https://github.com/kubernetes/community/blob/master/incubator.md) project that makes [Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Services](https://kubernetes.io/docs/concepts/services-networking/ingress/) available via DNS.
+It currently supports AWS [Route 53](https://aws.amazon.com/route53/) and [Google Cloud DNS](https://cloud.google.com/dns/).
+There are several similar tools available like [route53-kubernetes](https://github.com/wearemolecule/route53-kubernetes), [Mate](https://github.com/zalando-incubator/mate), and the [DNS controller](https://github.com/kubernetes/kops/tree/master/dns-controller) from [Kops](https://github.com/kubernetes/kops) with varying features and capabilities.
+While it is not there yet, the goal is for ExternalDNS to include all of the functionality of the other options by 1.0.

 ## Deploying the Ingress Controller

-An [Ingress]() provides inbound internet access to Kubernetes Services running in your cluster.
+An Ingress provides inbound internet access to Kubernetes Services running in your cluster.
 The Ingress consists of a set of rules, based on host names and paths, that define how requests are routed to a backend Service.
 In addition to an Ingress resource, there needs to be an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) running to actually handle the requests.
 There are several Ingress controller implementations available: [GCE](https://github.com/kubernetes/ingress/tree/master/controllers/gce), [Traefik](https://docs.traefik.io/user-guide/kubernetes/), [HAProxy](https://github.com/rancher/lb-controller), [Rancher](https://github.com/rancher/lb-controller), and even a shiny, brand new [AWS ALB-based controller](https://github.com/coreos/alb-ingress-controller).
 In this example, we are going to use the [Nginx Ingress controller](https://github.com/kubernetes/ingress/tree/master/controllers/nginx) on AWS.

 Deploying the nginx-ingress controller requires creating several Kubernetes resources.
 First, we need to deploy a default backend server.
 If a request arrives that does not match any of the Ingress rules, it will be routed to the default backend which will return a 404 response.
 The `defaultbackend` Deployment will be backed by a [ClusterIP Service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types) that listens on port 80.

 The nginx-ingress controller itself requires three Kubernetes resources.
 The Deployment to run the controller, a ConfigMap to hold the controller's configuration, and a backing Service.
 Since we are working with AWS, we will deploy a `LoadBalancer` Service.
-On AWS, this will create an [Elastic Load Balancer]() in front of the nginx-ingress controller.
+On AWS, this will create an [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) in front of the nginx-ingress controller.
 The architecture looks something like this:

 ```
      internet